 - Blue Steel

 HOW MUCH DO BLUE ROAN HORSES COST?

-With their uniqueness, rarity, and beauty, roan stallions are truly one of a kind.
+With the uniqueness of this blue horse breed, their rarity, and beauty, roan stallions are truly one of a kind.
 The blue roan is undoubtedly the most stunning color of all the roans.
 The genetic makeup of a true roan equine plays a critical role in their authenticity.
 It’s important to understand the distinctions of a roan horse to fully comprehend its innate magnificence.